-Prerequisites: a mathematics content course, developmental psychology, a computer course, a writing course, a psychology course (preferably a learning theory or educational psychology course)
+Prerequisites: a mathematics content course, developmental psychology, a computer course, a writing course, a psychology course (preferably a learning theory or educational psychology course).

+Pre-practicum: 10 hours of directed field-based training required.
 This course acquaints students with different methods of teaching mathematics concepts, skills, and procedures.
 It examines assumptions, values, philosophical and psychological constructs, and socio-political structures that guide the teaching of mathematics.
 Students critically examine their own mathematics learning, and develop an ideal mathematics curriculum (preparing at least one lesson) suitable for children in a multicultural, multi-ethnic, multiracial society such as ours.
 The culminating activity is an autobiographical statement of one's own learning, a plan for educating one's own children in light of this study, and the preparation of lesson(s) to teach a major concept, skill, or procedure.
 (2)